GuineaBot3Labs/.github/profile/README.md

 1. **Introduction**: Start by [introducing yourself](https://github.com/GuineaBot3Labs/join/issues/new) via our GitHub or connect on our [Discord server](https://discord.gg/z5raVHz35N).
 2. **Engagement**: Participate in discussions, see if you want to join or not.
 If so, we'll invite you into the github organization. (technically, there's no supported way for us to just have a "join" button.)
-3. **Integration**: Discover how your expertise can contribute to our projects, and dive into your fields of intrest.
+3. **Integration**: Discover how you can contribute to our projects, and dive into your fields of intrest.

 ## Expectations and Guidelines

 We maintain a professional, respectful, and positive community.
 Contributions should be constructive, and all interactions must uphold our standards of courtesy and mutual respect.
+In otherwords, as long as you follow Github's terms, you'll be just fine.

 ## Resource Limitations